kurtisdmiller/personal-site/content/course/public-speaking/resources/oral-citations-in-presentations.md

 a paper.
 An oral citation should always include as much of the following information as possible the first time that you cite it:

-  * Author’s name
+  * Author's name
-  * The author’s credibility (Who is this person?
+  * The author's credibility (Who is this person?
 Why are they qualified on this subject?)
   * The type of source (Editorial, News Article, Book, TV Show, etc.)
   * Title of the piece (Article title, Book title, Episode title, etc.)